Religious violence in India: Partition of India

+Jabalpur riots (1961)

+The 1961 Jabalpur Riots were the first major-scale riots between Hindus and Muslims in post-Partition India, which erupted in the city of Jabalpur in the state of Madhya Pradesh.
+This riot was linked to the emergence of a small class of successful Muslim entrepreneurs who created a new economic rivalry between Hindu and Muslim communities.

+These riots shook Jawaharlal Nehru as he never expected communal riots of such intensity in independent India.
+Hindutva organisations including the ABVP and the Rashtriya Swayamsevak Sangh played a major role in this riot.
+Officially 55 were killed, though according to unofficial accounts, 200 were killed.
+Nehru responded by lambasting the Bhopal Congress government which was being headed by Chief Minister Kailash Nath Katju.
+He angrily noted that Congress leaders were found to be 'sitting inside their houses like purdah ladies' during riots.

 Gujarat communal riots (1969)

 Religious violence broke out between Hindus and Muslims during September–October 1969, in Gujarat.
 It was the most deadly Hindu-Muslim violence since the 1947 partition of India.

 The violence included attacks on Muslim chawls by their Dalit neighbours.
 The violence continued over a week, then the rioting restarted a month later.
 Some 660 people were killed (430 Muslims, 230 Hindus), 1074 people were injured and over 48,000 lost their property.